HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/tune_initial_portal_performance.md

 ```

 In this sample command, the first `-f` for `install-deploy-values.yaml` refers to the Helm chart for non-performance changes.
 The second `-f` for `webengine-performance-rendering.yaml` is the Helm chart for performance changes specifically for the initial tunings of a rendering environment.

-Note that you must restart the WebEngine pods to pick up any changes.

 ### Updating the size of `dataSources`